amansrv/AI/README.md

 > In my 4th semester of Artificial Intelligence  course subject This article is related to Hill Climbing Algorithm-Depth first and Breadth-first in Artificial Intelligence.

-> In this article, I had tried to explain to you the entire concept of the Hill Climbing Algorithm problem with real-life examples with different edge cases.
+> In this article, I have tried to explain to you the entire concept of the Hill Climbing Algorithm problem with real-life examples with different edge cases.

  *THANK YOU!* 😊